Cleveland Clinic Abu Dhabi Performs the UAE’s First Full Heart Transplant

 The pioneering surgery, which took place on the evening of Dec.
 5, 2017, and into the early hours of the following morning, was performed by a four-person surgical team that included Rakesh Suri, MD, DPhil, Acting CEO of Cleveland Clinic Abu Dhabi; Johannes Bonatti, MD, Chief of the Heart & Vascular Institute; Stefan Sanger, MD, Clinical Associate; and Jehad Al Ramahi, MBBS, Clinical Associate — all of Cleveland Clinic Abu Dhabi.

-The patient, a 38-year-old Emirati man, had been suffering from end-stage heart failure when he was placed on Cleveland Clinic Abu Dhabi’s transplant waiting list shortly after the UAE government’s decree earlier this year that allows deceased donor transplants.
+The patient, a 38-year-old Emirati man, had been suffering from end-stage heart failure when he was placed on Cleveland Clinic Abu Dhabi’s transplant waiting list shortly after the UAE government’s decree earlier in 2017 that allows deceased-donor transplants.
 The patient is currently recovering from the surgery at the hospital.

 On the same night, Bashir Sankari, MD, the Chief of the Surgical Subspecialties Institute at Cleveland Clinic Abu Dhabi, performed a kidney transplant from the same donor, providing vital surgery for another patient on the hospital’s transplant list.